bboynam99/Trails/README.md

 - phone support

 *** needs testing:
-- RED: when you trigger it, it seems to transfer points somehow
+- REDx4: when you trigger it, it seems to transfer points somehow
+- test abilities.
 - test force resync

 *** known bugs: